-As a general rule, according to the Turkish law of procedure, plaintiffs or defendants are able to appeal the decision of the general civil courts before the Regional Courts of Civil Chambers within two weeks of the reasoned general civil courts' decision.
-Parties to a lawsuit are also able to appeal the decision of the Regional Courts of Civil Chambers within two weeks of the reasoned appealable decision before the High Court of Appeal.
+As a general rule, according to the Turkish law of procedure, plaintiffs or defendants can appeal the decision of the general civil courts before the Regional Courts of Civil Chambers within two weeks of the reasoned general civil courts' decision.
+Parties to a lawsuit can also appeal the decision of the Regional Courts of Civil Chambers within two weeks of the reasoned appealable decision before the High Court of Appeal.